dreamfactorysoftware/platform-wiki/technical-documentation/api/API-Events-overview.md

 [2014-03-14 11:17:33] app.DEBUG: Triggered: event "service.get.post_process" triggered by /system/service/ [] []
 [2014-03-14 11:17:33] app.DEBUG: Triggered: event "service.get.after_data_format" triggered by /system/service/ [] []
 ```

+## Listener Priority

+While you are able to prioritize listeners when registering with the dispatcher, scripts do not have priorities.
+In fact, event scripts run **before** any listeners are called.

+### Scripts and Propagation

+Event scripts can halt propagation like a listener as well.
+Setting the "event.stop_propagation" property to **true** will halt propagation of the event immediately upon return from the script.

 ## Event Types